Code-Institute-Submissions/pandemic-history-5p/README.md

     - The main content of the site, a vertically explored page that goes through the history of pandemics starting from the earliest known ones, to the most current one being Covid-19
     - The start and end date (if its ended) of the pandemic shown on the left hand side with the left consisting of a block text and the background area being a relevant picture to the spoken about pandemic

-- Contact
+- Newsletter
-    - A page for users to inqure about the site, correct and/or add to the site with there own information or sources that may improve on it.
+    - A page for users to signup for a history themed newsletter

 - Credits
     - A list of all the sources of information, images, definitions, that was used in the site

 ### Features Left to Implement
-Contact page + credits
+credits

 ## Technologies Used
 While working on this project i made use of a few tools, to store and version my code i used github + git.
 To develop the site i used gitpod which being a cloud IDE came handy as it gave me the ability to deploy the website to be accessed on any device other than my local device which allowed me to easily see the website on different devices such as tablets and phones, which gives me a better idea of what the site looks like without using inbrowser tools.